tensorflow/models/.github/ISSUE_TEMPLATE/10-official-documentation-issue.md

 ---
 name: "[Official Model] Documentation Issue"
-about: Use this template for reporting a documentation issue for projects under the “official” folder
+about: Use this template for reporting a documentation issue for the “official” directory
 labels: type:docs,models:official

 ---